KendrickOrg/kendrick/src/Kendrick.package/KESimulator.class/README.md

 A KESimulator is an abstract class for simulator of system.
 All different simulators shoud extend this class and implement the method execute.
+Each simulator will have a list of adapters, each adapter has its own responsibility related to a specific aspect of domain.
+By default, if no more adapter added in model, KEEventAdapter is added.

 Instance Variables
 	algorithm:	<Symbol>
 	data:		<Dictionary<Symbol><KETimeSeries>>
 	model:		<KEModel>
+	adapters:	<OrderedCollection<KERuntimeAdapter>>
 	step:		<Number>
 	tMax:		<Number>
 	tMin:		<Number>